KarlMeierMattern/Full-Stack/JS-notes.md

 		  }
 		  return array;
 		}
 - The built-in method `.sort()` can be used to replace bubble sort, selection sort, and insertion sort.

+---

+# Learn advanced array methods by building a statistics calculator
+Array manipulation methods, such as map(), reduce(), and filter().
+Handling user input, DOM manipulation, and method chaining.
+Perform statistical calculations like mean, median, mode, variance, and standard deviation.